BombadilDK/greeting_data/DESIGN.md

 3: Script prints 'Hello <name>' to stdout.

-### Dependencies

-Besides using Bash, Linux, it relies on the use of jq to manipulate .json files.
-This can be installed using:

-sudo apt update
-sudo apt install jq

-If you use apt ofc.

-The names.json file need to be present in the folder.

 ### Function Overview

 This project uses a set of functions to try and keep the script structured and easy to extend.
 Each function has a single responsibility and is described below.